-I will belabor over a word, a paragraph, a page, or a chapter until I literally couldn’t bear to look at it anymore.
+I used to belabor over a word, a paragraph, a page, or a chapter until I literally couldn’t bear to look at it anymore.

-I have had this very bad habit since I developed a love for writing and I’m working very hard to break this pattern because it slows down the writing.
+I started this very bad habit when I developed a love for writing and I worked very hard to break this pattern because it slows down the writing.

 I want my words to be perfect.
 My thoughts to be eloquent.